 Generic Name: folic acid

-Note: This page contains information about the side effects of folic acid.
-Some of the dosage forms included on this document may not apply to the brand name FaLessa.
+Note: This document contains side effect information about folic acid.
+Some of the dosage forms listed on this page may not apply to the brand name FaLessa.

 For the Consumer

 Applies to folic acid: capsule, injectable, solution, tablet

 Along with its needed effects, folic acid (the active ingredient contained in FaLessa) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor as soon as possible if any of the following side effects occur while taking folic acid:

 - shortness of breath